palmFronds/blue-prism-research-agent/README.md

 This project implements a production-style research pipeline in **Blue Prism**.
 The system executes autonomous research runs from a seed URL, leveraging browser automation, content extraction, and AI-powered analysis to generate comprehensive research reports.

-The research controller orchestrates the entire workflow: launching a browser, scraping search results, extracting and cleaning content from multiple pages, formatting prompts for AI analysis, and generating final reports—all without writing to disk.
+The research controller orchestrates the entire workflow: launching a browser, scraping search results, extracting and cleaning content from multiple pages, formatting prompts for AI analysis, and generating final reports.
 Results live in memory and logs for real-time inspection and debugging.

 ---